American Forts: East

 Camp Stokley (1861), located on the Schuylkill River below Wissahickon Creek, in present-day Fairmount Park.

 Fort Dana (1863), an earthwork located at the Falls of the Schuylkill River, was the largest of several redoubts to protect the city against Confederate attacks.
-No guns were ever mounted, as the threat receded after the Battle of Gettysburg.
-The names and locations for the other works have not been determined.
+No guns were ever mounted, as the threat receded after the Battle of Gettysburg (July 1863).
+The names and locations for other defense works have not been determined, but most likely all located west of the Schuylkill River.

 Frankford Arsenal

 Located along the Delaware River at Frankford Creek, it originally consisted of only an Officers' quarters, commandant's house, and a stone powder magazine clustered around a parade ground on 20 acres.
 It remained primarily a storage depot until the Civil War.
-It later grew to 234 buildings on 110 acres after WWII, becoming one of the major ordnance centers of the U.S. Army, producing mostly small munitions.
-The complex was sold in 1983.
-Now the Arsenal Business Center at Bridge and Tacony Streets.
-No general public access.
+It later grew to 234 buildings on 110 acres after WWII, becoming one of the major ordnance centers of the U.S. Army, producing mostly small arms munitions.
+The complex was sold for redevelopment in 1983.
+Now the Arsenal Business Center at 2275 Bridge Street, at Tacony Street (public access restricted); and The Shopping Center at the Arsenal (currently under development).

 Camp Anthony Wayne (3)